foundersandcoders/our-site-v3/src/pages/documents/apprenticeships.md

 ## Why does our programme produce such good developers?

 We are oversubscribed many times over, so we have a big pool of candidates to choose from and we demand a lot of them.
 Most of them work for months on our prerequisites before they are ready to apply for our programme.
-We are continually tweaking and updating our curriculum to make it better.

 Another strength of the programme is our curriculum.
 Our open source coursebook sees a weekly stream of change requests, suggestions and code commits, reflecting the constant flow of feedback from students and updates from staff and volunteers.